Béatrix de Cusance: Relationship with Charles IV

+Later life

 Béatrix lived in Brussels, where she hosted a salon and arranged concerts as one of the city's leading social figures.
 In 1652 she became acquainted with Constantijn Huygens, who dedicated to her some of his work and with whom she corresponded.

 In 1652–1660, she lived in several places in the Spanish Netherlands.
 She is described as a witty beauty, and Pope Alexander VII referred to her as the most beautiful woman of the century.

 In 1654, Charles IV was imprisoned in Spain.
 When he returned to Lorraine in 1659, Béatrix left the Netherlands to join him.
 However, he did not wish to see her and they did not resume their relationship.

 More than 20 years after their separation, on 20 May 1663, Charles married Béatrix de Cusance a second time, to allow legitimation of their children.
 She died two weeks after this second marriage.

 On 4 November 1665 in Nancy, Charles married a fourth time at the age of 61.
 The bride was Countess Marie Louise of Aspremont-Lynden (1652–1692), the eighteen-year-old daughter of Charles of Aspremont-Lynden, Count of Reckheim (1590-1671), and his wife, Marie Françoise de Mailly (1625-1702).
 They had no children and in 1679, as a widow, she married Count Heinrich Franz von Mansfeld, Prince of Fondi, member of the House of Mansfeld, by whom she had two daughters.